t-inamura/SIGVerse_test/SIGViewer/SIGViewerInstaller/README.txt

 ***Making of SIGViewerInstaller***

-Download and install Inno Setup. http://www.jrsoftware.org/isdl.php
+Download and install Inno Setup(isetup-5.5.4.exe). http://www.jrsoftware.org/isdl.php

-Double click SIGViewer.iss
+If you have installed Inno Setup, double click SIGViewer.iss

 AppVerName is application name and version number.
 DefaultDirName is name of directory made.